-NEWPORT, Ark.
-(KAIT) - Arkansas State University-Newport announced Thursday it will wait a week before beginning its Fall 2020 semester.
+NEWPORT/MOUNTAIN HOME, Ark.
+(KAIT) - Arkansas State University-Mountain Home announced Wednesday they will wait a week before beginning the Fall 2020 semester.

 College administrators had planned to start on Aug.
 17, but they have decided to postpone it to Aug.
 24. This date push-back does apply to ASUN-Jonesboro and ASUN-Marked Tree.

 “With this postponement, students, faculty and staff will have more time to prepare for the upcoming semester,” according to an ASU-Newport news release.
 “This postponement will align our schedule to match with our high school partners for students enrolled in concurrent credit courses and the IGNITE program.
 This also relieves possible stress on our students who are parents navigating childcare concerns.”

 The delayed start does not apply to ARNEC, practical nursing, traditional registered nursing, or cosmetology.
 The postponement will not affect the length of the fall semester.